kennolot/CTF-pi/3.physical_access/ctfpi3_1/README.md

 NOTE!

-For this challenge there is no flag.txt, the challenge is completed when you have a screenshot taken from raspi on your main PC.
+For this challenge there is no flag.txt, the challenge is completed when you have a screenshot taken from Raspberry Pi viewable from your main machine.

 ## Prerequisites

 Have a pico-ducky that we made in the previous challenge working.

 Raspberry Pi ready to be hacked.

+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

+Have cloned this `CTF-pi` repository and are inside the `ctfpi3_1` directory.

 ## Requirements